Slavic Department Funding

-The department has a few teaching assistantships each year and one recruitment research assistantship for the most promising new student.
-The deadline is December 15.
-Teaching assistantships are awarded yearly in a competition based on three categories:
+The department has a few Teaching Assistantships available each year, as well as one Research Assistantship, which is awarded to the most promising new student.
+The deadline to be considered for either assistantship is December 15.
+Teaching Assistantships are competitive, and awarded based on the following:

-During winter quarter of each year, the Graduate Studies Committee will review TA applications (DOC) from continuing UW students for TAships in the Department, along with applications for admission to the Department’s MA and PhD programs.
-In addition to the basic criteria for awarding TAships, a student’s standing within the program at the time of review and appointment will affect the committee’s decision.
+During winter quarter of each year, the Graduate Studies Committee will review TA applications (DOC) from continuing UW students for Teaching Assistantships in the Department, along with applications for admission to the Department’s M.A. and Ph.D. programs.
+In addition to the basic criteria for awarding Teaching Assistantships, a student’s standing within the program at the time of review and appointment will affect the committee’s decision.
 The presence of incompletes or X grades from the previous two academic years or the preceding fall quarter are indications that a student is not in good standing.

-The committee will make its preliminary recommendations for TA appointments for the following academic year based on information available to it during winter quarter.
-The Department’s subsequent official offers of TA appointments, which are usually delivered during spring quarter, should take the candidates’ continuing good standing during winter and spring quarters into account.
+The committee will make its preliminary recommendations for Teaching Assistantships for the following academic year based on information available to it during winter quarter.
+The Department’s subsequent official offers of appointments, which are usually delivered during spring quarter, should take the candidates’ continuing good standing during winter and spring quarters into account.

-Incomplete or X grades will be given only exceptionally, and they require a contract for completion between the student and the professor.
-X grades are only given when inexplicable circumstances prevent the professor from submitting a final grade, and they should be accompanied by a note about the circumstances to the main office.
-Incomplete work must be completed and a regular grade assigned by the end of the following quarter (including summer quarter).
-In extraordinary circumstances, students may petition the Graduate Studies Committee, but only before the deadline just stated, for an extension of time.
-Failure to complete work on this schedule will affect a student’s good standing and eligibility for financial support, as well as teaching and research assistantships.
+PLEASE NOTE: Incomplete or 'X' grades are only given exceptionally, and require a contract for completion between the student and professor.
+An 'X' grade is given only when inexplicable circumstances prevent the professor from submitting a final grade, and must be accompanied by a note about said circumstances to the main office.
+Incomplete work must be completed, and a regular grade assigned, by the end of the following quarter (including summer quarter).
+In extraordinary circumstances, students may petition the Graduate Studies Committee for an extension of time, but only before the deadline just stated.
+Failure to complete work on this schedule will affect a student’s good standing and eligibility for financial support, including Teaching and Research Assistantships.